 The density of luminous intensity with respect to a projected area in a specified direction at a specified point on a real or imaginary surface.
-Luminance is a property of scene-referred frameworks, and is expressed by the Y channel of the CIE XYZ 1931 space.
+2 Luminance is a property of scene-referred frameworks, and is expressed by the Y channel of the CIE XYZ 1931 space.

-An attribute of visual perception according to which an area appears to emit, transmit or reflect more or less light. $\frac{3}{2}$ chroma brilliance

-The brightness of an area judged relative to the brightness of a similarly illuminated area that appears to be white or highly transmitting. $\frac{4}{3}$ Lightness is the perceptual, non-linear homologue of luminance (roughly equal to the cubic root of luminance Y).
+An attribute of visual perception according to which an area appears to emit, transmit or reflect more or less light. $\frac{3}{2}$ lightness highly transmitting. $\frac{4}{2}$ Lightness is the perceptual, non-linear homologue of luminance (roughly equal to the cubic root of luminance Y).
 Lightness is expressed by the L channel in CIE Lab and Luv 1976 and the J channel in JzAzBz.

-The colorfulness of an area judged as a proportion of the brightness of a similarly illuminated area that appears gray, white or highly transmitting.
-Warning: chroma is not short for chrominance, which is the color part of a video signal (the Cb and Cr channels in YCbCr, for example).
+The brightness of an area judged relative to the brightness of a similarly illuminated area that appears to be white or chroma white or highly transmitting. $\frac{5}{2}$ Warning: chroma is not short for chrominance, which is the color part of a video signal (the Cb and Cr channels in YCbCr, for example).

+The colorfulness of an area judged as a proportion of the brightness of a similarly illuminated area that appears gray, brilliance

-The brightness of an area judged relative to the brightness of its surroundings. $^{6}$ illustrations
+The brightness of an area judged relative to the brightness of its surroundings. $^{\circ}$ illustrations

-The colorfulness of an area judged in proportion to its brightness.
+The colorfulness of an area judged in proportion to its brightness. $\frac{1}{2}$